Open science

 Read more about VR’s work on open access to research data, including annual reports on Sweden’s progress towards open access: Open access to research dataOpens in a new tab (VR.se).

-The National Library of Sweden (Kungliga biblioteket, KB) has a national mandate to coordinate open access to scientific publications.
-Additionally, on behalf of the Swedish government, KB has developed national guidelines to promote open science, covering areas such as scholarly publications, research data, and research methods.
+The National Library of Sweden (Kungliga biblioteket, KB) has a national mandate to coordinate open access to scholarly publications.
+On behalf of the Swedish government, KB has also developed national guidelines to promote open science, covering areas such as scholarly publications, research data, and research methods.

 For more information about KB’s guidelines and work with open science, see National guidelines for promoting open science in SwedenOpens in a new tab (KB.se).

-In 2022, the so-called Swedish open data law governing accessibility to public sector data (Lag (2022:818) om den offentliga sektorns tillgängliggörande av data) came into force.
-It stipulates how and in what format research data should be made accessible, as well as to what extent researchers can impose conditions on data reuse.
-For example, researchers are not permitted to only make data accessible to individuals they trust or wish to collaborate with; data should be made openly accessible to the greatest extent possible.
+In 2022, the Swedish so-called Open Data Law governing accessibility to public sector data (Lag (2022:818) om den offentliga sektorns tillgängliggörande av data) came into force.
+It regulates how and in what format research data should be made accessible, and to what extent researchers can impose conditions on data reuse.
+For example, researchers are not permitted to make data available only to trusted colleagues or selected collaborators; data should be made as openly accessible as possible.

-SND – a key actor in the transition to open science
+SND – a key player in the transition to open science

-In Sweden, the Swedish Research Council supports several organizations working towards open and accessible data, including SND, which is a key player in the field.
-SND has been working to make research data accessible since 1981.
+The Swedish Research Council supports several Swedish organizations working towards open and accessible data, including SND, which is a key actor in the field.
+SND has been promoting access to research data since 1981.

-In 2009, the current version of SND was established; governed by a consortium of nine universities with the primary mission of ensuring accessibility, preservation, and reuse of research data and relevant research materials.
-SND has since grown into a strong network of nearly 40 universities and research organisations, which make up the core of the research data infrastructure.
+The current form of SND was established in 2009.
+It is governed by a consortium of nine universities with the primary mission of ensuring the accessibility, preservation, and reuse of research data and related materials.
+SND has since grown into a strong national network of nearly 40 universities and research organisations, forming the backbone of Sweden's research data infrastructure.
 Together, this network is driving the transition to open access to research data at both national and local levels.
-More information on how SND supports researchers with data management throughout the research process can be found on SND’s website, SND.seOpens in a new tab

 Researchdata.se – a national platform for research data

-The goal to make data as open and accessible as possible has been the driving force behind SND’s development of a national research data portal.
-Through Researchdata.se, SND and its partner organisations will support researchers in finding, sharing, and managing data, ensuring that data can be interpreted and reused both in the short and long term.
-A central part of this work is to meet the FAIR principles for research data: Findable, Accessible, Interoperable, and Reusable.
+The ambition to make data as open and accessible as possible has been the driving force behind SND’s development of a national research data portal.
+Through Researchdata.se, SND and its partner organisations support researchers in finding, sharing, and managing data, ensuring that data can be interpreted and reused both in the short and long term.
+A key part of this work is to meet the FAIR principles for research data: Findable, Accessible, Interoperable, and Reusable.

-The transition to open science is happening at both global and local levels.
-Scientific journals, public and private funders, university policies, and legislation already require that research data are made accessible.
-For researchers, this development presents an opportunity to increase the visibility, credibility, and impact of their work while ensuring continued funding for research projects of societal importance.
+The transition to open science is taking place at both global and local levels.
+Scientific journals, public and private funders, university policies, and legislation already require that research data be made accessible.
+For researchers, this development offers an opportunity to increase the visibility, credibility, and impact of their work while ensuring continued funding for research that benefits society.